javfg/blog/README.md

 * Auto image resizing and WebP conversion
 * A cool [RSS feed](https://blog.meneillos.com/atom.xml) using XSL styles!

-Head to [TODO.md](TODO.md) for a list of this I plan to add eventually.
+Head to [TODO.md](TODO.md) for a list of things I plan to add eventually.

 Feel free to use this as inspiration to create your own blog (or just copy it without mercy).